(Within the limits set by Companys competitive position)

 2. Setting up and operating payment systems:

-The companys Payments Division added that the Payments Systems division of the Company which includes the Prepaid Payment Instruments (PPI) license continues to flourish with tremendous growth in transaction volumes and issuance.
-The company has crossed over 30 lac instruments issued and transaction volumes compared to the last fiscal year have grown over 500%.
-With a progressive regulatory framework from Reserve Bank of India; which is empowering PPIs with additional authorizations, the Payments Systems division is a sunrise business with immense lucrative opportunities which will also digitally and financially empower the nation.
-The Company continues to work closely with payment networks, strategic partners the Apex regulator to steadily compound the growth of the business.
+The companys Payments Division added that the Payments Systems division of the Company, which includes the Prepaid Payment Instruments (PPI) license continues to flourish with tremendous growth in transaction volumes and issuance.
+The company has over 40 lac instruments issued, and transaction volumes compared to the last fiscal year have grown by over 500%.
+With a progressive regulatory framework from Reserve Bank of India, which is empowering PPIs with additional authorizations, the Payments Systems division is a sunrise business with immense lucrative opportunities which will also digitally and financially empower the nation.
+The Company continues to work closely with payment networks, strategic partners, and the Apex regulator to steadily compound the growth of the business.

 Company has become the first non-Bank in India for various activities including: